What MCAT Scores Do You Need to Get Into Medical School (2026-2027)?

 MedEdits Medical Admissions is the nation's premier medical school admissions consulting firm.
 Since 2007, founder Jessica Freedman, M.D., and our team of physician educators have guided thousands of aspiring medical professionals through their premedical and medical school journey.
 Our faculty advisors bring invaluable insider knowledge from serving on medical school admissions committees, education committees, and hospital boards.
 Combined with our specialized medical admissions writing coaches, we provide the comprehensive guidance and industry expertise essential for acceptance to medical school, residency, and fellowship programs.

-7 min read
+9 min read

-With free tuition, NYU Grossman School of Medicine in New York City has become one of the most competitive medical schools in the United States with an acceptance rate of 2.1%.
+With free tuition, NYU Grossman School of Medicine in New York City has become one of the most competitive medical schools in the United States with an acceptance rate of approximately 2.4%.
 In fact, only 8.7% of applicants even receive interview invitations at NYU.
 In our experience, only top applicants receive interviews and those who are accepted excel in every way with regards to academics, scholarly and extracurricular experiences, and interpersonal skills and attributes.

 What are NYU Langone medical school's admissions requirements?
 NYU has always been a very competitive and popular medical school and that popularity increased when the school started offering full tuition scholarships in 2018 as announced by the board of trustees.